-Some registries foresee the possibility to take action in obvious cases of illegal content where there is not much doubt and the liability risks are minimal in their terms and conditions.
+Some registries foresee the possibility to take action in obvious cases of illegal content where there is not much doubt and liability risks minimal in their terms and conditions.
 In general, registries are not equipped, staffed or well placed to proactively scroll the internet for illegal content.